Wadi Salib riots

-The Wadi Salib riots were a series of street demonstrations and acts of vandalism in the Wadi Salib neighborhood of Haifa, Israel, in 1959, sparked by the shooting of a Moroccan Jewish immigrant by police officers.
+The Wadi Salib riots were a series of street demonstrations and acts of vandalism in the Wadi Salib neighborhood of Haifa, Israel, in 1959.
+They were sparked by the shooting of a Moroccan Jewish immigrant by police officers.
 Demonstrators accused the police of ethnic discrimination against Mizrahi Jews.

+Israeli scholar Oren Yiftachel characterizes the riots as "the first wave of Mizrahi protest outside the [development] towns."

 History

 On July 9, 1959, police confronted a Wadi Salib resident, Yaakov Elkarif, who was drunk and disturbing the peace.
 When he began behaving erratically and hurling empty bottles at the police sent to arrest him, he was shot and seriously wounded.
 Residents surrounded the police vehicle and dragged an officer out of it.
 He was released only after shots were fired in the air.

 Conflicting testimonies arose from the event.
 One witness claimed Elkarif provoked the officer through threats.
-Another witness offered that Elkarif, perceived as a stereotypical Moroccan immigrant, violent and hot-tempered, was shot for his lack of standing in society.
-Lastly, another witness claimed that the officer fired with the intention of calming the situation which resulted in Elkarif's accidental shooting.
+Another witness offered that Elkarif, perceived as a stereotypical Moroccan immigrant—i.e., violent and hot-tempered—was shot for his lack of standing in society.
+Lastly, another witness claimed that the officer fired with the intention of calming the situation, which resulted in Elkarif's accidental shooting.

 After false rumors circulated that he had died, several hundred Wadi Salib residents marched to Hadar HaCarmel, a predominantly Ashkenazi district, smashing shop windows and setting cars on fire.
 Back in Wadi Salib, the angry demonstrators targeted the headquarters of Mapai [Labor Party] and the Histadrut (the Israeli congress of trade unions).
 The police tried to disperse the demonstrators by force, leaving 13 police and 2 demonstrators wounded.
 34 demonstrators were arrested.